Monday, August 28, 2023

 The cobra: A rearing cobra wraps itself around a lotus stem.
 This single serpent spiraling around a staff or pole is the emblem of Asclepius, the Greek god of healing.
 It was a common healing symbol in the ancient Mediterranean region and was even mentioned twice in the Hebrew Bible, where is referred to as Nahash or Nehushtan.
 (In contrast, today’s more commonly seen image of two snakes entwining around a staff was actually the symbol of Hermes, the god of merchants and a psychopomp who guided the dead to the underworld.)

 The lotus flowers: Two more lotuses, atop long stems, appear on either side of the cobra.
 Lotuses grow from the muddy beds of streams and ponds, their flowers blossoming on the surface of the water; their stems are not usually visible to us.
 Lotus flowers appear in the art of earliest Egypt and continued to be depicted frequently throughout the culture’s history.
 Like the snake, lotuses represent healing but also spiritual rebirth.
-The lotus was valued for its use in perfumes whose scent revives the spirit.
+The lotus was valued for its use in perfumes and its scent believed to revive the spirit.
 In Egyptian mythology, the lotus flower was the first thing to emerge from the watery primordial chaos, and when it opened, the sun was born from it.
 The myth reflects natural observations of the flower: at sunrise, the lotus blossom emerges from the water and opens; at fall of night, it closes and submerges below the surface of the water.

 The heart of the cartouche displays a powerful image: